colinjroberts/job-search-tools/README.md

 ## TODO:
 - Milestone: Build manual version of E2E 1
+  - Fix committing pop up changes for notes because the ID being passed goes to update sidebar and mainbody window which is not what needs to be updated
+  - Fix default entries for database to avoid None errors in related companies and stuff
   - Implement "new item" buttons on sidebars
     - Todo
     - Company